SujalKThapa/AzureProject/README.md

 # AzureProject
-A project made using Azure
+A website project hosted on Azure as a static web app.

+Uses the pyscript library to run python within an html file.